Julieisbaka/MathLanguage/README.md

-This is a itnerperted math coding language that I am creating.
+This is a interperated math coding language that I am creating.